 Performance Measurements and Monitoring: Describe all measures the State will use to monitor progress toward the annual goals.
 Further, describe how the State measures qualitative components of its carrier investigation program, as well as outputs.

-Performance Measurement 1: The Department will complete the above stated number of compliance review investigations during each year of the FY 2021-2023 periods.
+Performance Measurement 1: The Department will complete 1,600 compliance review investigations during each year of the FY 2018-2020 periods.

 Monitoring & Evaluation: